Kovalevskyi-Academy/Zeus/README.md

 `<COMMAND>` — any available command, example **test**

-- all commands have own help menu, use it to get more information!
+- all commands have own help menu, use key **-h** to get more information!

 ##### run Zeus